-Mon December 4, 2023Combination of timeless Irish Christmas Carols and lively Irish dance
+Mon December 4, 2023Wonderful combination of timeless Irish Christmas Carols and lively Irish dance

 CHRISTMAS WITH THE CELTS